University Press, 2011), argues that the best versions of

 Constitution legitimate is Americans' enduring faith that its

-promises can be redeemed, and the constitutional system be brought
+promises can be redeemed, and that the constitutional system can be

 Constitution in 2020 (Oxford